ibm-wsc/hyper-protect-virtual-servers-workshop/docs/grep11-lab/run-grep11-samples.md

 8. *Example_tls* creates an X.509 certificate, starts up an http server that uses this certificate, and has a client connect to the server with TLS authentication, which uses this certificate to establish a session.
 This test is in the *tls_test.go* source file.

+Please proceed to the next section.

 [^1]: The Go compiler has traditionally been very picky about where source code files must reside.
 This situation has eased recently with the introduction of *Go modules* in newer releases, but our lab is not using Go modules.
 Go expects to find source files in the ${GOPATH}/src directory hierarchy, and if you do not have the GOPATH environment variable set, it expects fo find source files in the ${HOME}/go/src directory hierarchy.

+[^2]: A hash is a fixed-length fingerprint for a set of input data of any size.
+Since there are an infinite number of possible input combinations, and the hash is fixed-length, in theory two different sets of data could produce the same hash.
+This is called a *collision*.
+In practice, the hash is of sufficient size, and the algorithm to produce it sufficiently complex, that it is computationally infeasible to produce the same hash with two different sets of input.
+If it can be demonstrated that two different sets of input can produce the same fingerprint by a hashing algorithm, then that algorithm will be considered insecure and fall into disuse in favor of stronger hashing algorithms.